okta/okta-developer-docs/packages/@okta/vuepress-site/guides/resolve-import-conflicts/create-external-service/index.md

 Okta defines the REST API contract for the requests it sends to the external service and for the responses the external service can send back, but it's your responsibility to arrange hosting of the external service and to code the software for it.

 The following sections demonstrate some sample code for an external service.
+The code here is meant as a demonstration of checking for conflict and then resolving the conflict by changing a user profile attribute.

-### Create HTTPS Server
+### Create an HTTPS Server

 Your service needs to implement an HTTPS server, for Okta to send requests to.
 To create an HTTPS server, you need to have available an SSL key pair (PEM file) and its corresponding certificate (cert file).